Plastic bag: Plastic bags and the environment

-Plastic bags are mostly made out of petroleum products and natural gas.
+Plastic bags are primarily made out of petroleum products and natural gas.
 8% of the world's petroleum resources are used for creating plastic bags at 12 million barrels of oil a day.
 Half of that is used as materials to make them, and the other half for energy to make them.
-At this rate, it will soon run out, impacting many things that depend on the resource.
-Not to mention all the air pollution it causes.
+One concern about this manufacturing process is the air pollution it causes.

 Non-compostable plastic bags can take up to 1000 years to decompose.
 Plastic bags are not capable of biodegradation but rather they photodegrade, a process by which the plastic bags are broken down into smaller toxic parts.
 In the 2000s, many stores and companies began to use different types of biodegradable bags to comply with perceived environmental benefits.

 When plastic shopping bags are not disposed of properly, they can end up in streams, which then lead them to end up in the open ocean.
-To mitigate marine plastic pollution from single-use shopping bags, many jurisdictions around the world have implemented bans or fees on the use of plastic bags.
+To mitigate marine plastic pollution and plastic pollution in general from single-use shopping bags, many jurisdictions around the world have implemented bans or fees on the use of plastic bags.
 An estimated 300 million plastic bags end up in the Atlantic Ocean alone.
 The way in which the bags float in open water can resemble a jellyfish, posing significant dangers to marine mammals and leatherback sea turtles, when they are eaten by mistake and enter the animals' digestive tracts.
 After ingestion, the plastic material can lead to premature death.
 Once death occurs and the animal body decomposes, the plastic reenters the environment, posing more potential problems.

 Huge masses of plastic waste are arriving in the oceans per annum and causing several damages which include risk of marine species, disturbance in food web ultimately effecting marine ecosystem, several microbial and alien species colonize on plastic particles enhancing their harmfulness, and plastic particles driven by winds form garbage patches in various parts of the oceans.